camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 <error id="error_tweet_duplicated" errorCode="duplicateMessage" name="Tweet duplicated"/>
 ```

-Above, we already saw the java delegate code throwing the BpmnError expcetion with that code "duplicateMessage".
-And here comes the method testing for the case a tweet is duplicated:
+Above, we already saw the Java delegate code throwing the BPMN error exception with that code `duplicateMessage`.
+Here is the method testing for the case a tweet is duplicated:

 ```java
 @Test